 The iPhone 11 delivers an excellent performance in terms of battery, processor and camera capabilities, alongside a super smooth software experience.
 Yes, we would choose the frosted glass finish of the 11 Pro models over the iPhone 11's glossy finish, but the iPhone 11 is a great size and it offers a lovely slim and solid design in its own right.

-The iPhone 11 Pro models have some excellent features and they are fantastic devices if you can afford them, but the iPhone 11 is the iPhone for the masses that delivers on all fronts for a great price compared to the Pro models and other flagship devices out there.
+The iPhone 11 Pro models have some excellent features and they are fantastic devices if you can afford them, but the iPhone 11 is the iPhone for the masses that delivers on all fronts for a great price compared to the Pro models.

 Apple iPhone XR